ascribe/onion/test/gemini/README.md

 actions](https://github.com/gemini-testing/gemini/blob/master/doc/tests.md#available-actions) for what scripted actions are available.

 Our tests are located in `onion/test/gemini/tests/`.
+For now, the tests use the environment defined in `onion/test/gemini/tests/environment.js` for which user, piece, and edition to run tests against.
+In the future, it'd be nice if we had some db scripts that we could use to populate a test db for these regression tests.

-**It would be nice if we kept the whitelabels up to date.**
+**It would also be nice if we kept the whitelabels up to date, so if you add one, please also test (at least) its landing page.**

 Some useful tips:
   * The `find()` method in the callbacks is equivalent to `document.querySelector`; it will only return the first